 ESET Reveals Further Facts about OS X Flashback Trojan, the Most Widespread Mac Malware to Date

-ESET decided to investigate the OS X/Flashback malware for several reasons.
+ESET decided to investigate the OSX/Flashback malware for several reasons.
 First, it uses novel techniques to spy on users when they are browsing the web.
 This malware also makes use of multiple methods to connect to its C&C server for redundancy, including dynamically generating domain names and searching for hashtags on Twitter.
-Finally, the scale of the infection made it very interesting, because a botnet utilizing hundreds of thousands of infected Macs is unprecedented.
+Finally, the scale of the infection made it very interesting, because a botnet of hundreds of thousands of infected Macs is unprecedented.